-These charts are an exciting alternative to some premium paid charting libraries around the world.
+These charts are an exciting alternative to some premium paid to chart libraries around the world.
 With a giant and informative documentation-base ready to be ingested with your brain.

-What type of Charts come with this library?
+What type of Charts comes with this library?

 Are google charts free?

-The terms of services are nothing much to worry about but, they do put a bold statement on protecting your users data though, which should be already be a number on priority for every webmaster anyway.
+The terms of services are nothing much to worry about but, they do put a bold statement on protecting your user’s data though, which should already be a number one priority for every webmaster anyway.

 How do I use them?

-Google have already made using this API the most easiest process in the world.
-All you need to get started is a text-editor, a html file and an internet connection.
+Google has already made using this API the easiest process in the world.
+All you need to get started is a text editor, an HTML file and an internet connection.
 After you’ve got these in place, you simply make a call to their API within your HTML file’s <head> tag.
 See the code sample below

 How it works